risuorg/risu/doc/presentation-revealmd.md

 ## History: how did was it started?

-- The tool, started by Robin Černín after a long weekend shift checking one and over again several sosreports for the same data on different hosts.
+- The tool, was started by [Robin Černín](https://zerodayz.github.io/) after a long weekend shift checking one and over again several sosreports for the same data on different hosts.

-- It started with some tests + shell wrapper, and was added a python wrapper by Pablo Iranzo to bring in more powerful features.
+- It started with some tests + shell wrapper, and was added a python wrapper by [Pablo Iranzo](https://iranzo.github.io) to bring in more powerful features.

 - After some design discussions with Engineering, a simpler reporting and design of tests was implemented.